In this article, I will be introducing you to some of the funniest Korean idioms.

 파김치가 되다 literally translates as “to turn into green onion kimchi.”

 녹초가 되다 literally translates as “to turn into a wilted plant.”

 Both of the above phrases are used when someone is exhausted with no energy to stand up straight.
 They can be used interchangeably.

 그가 하루종일 일하고 파김치가 되어서 들어왔어요.

-After working all day, he came home exhausted (like green onion kimchi).
+After working all day, he came home like green onion kimchi (exhausted).

 운동을 너무 심하게 했더니 녹초가 됐어요.

-I exercised too hard and became exhausted (like a wilted plant).
+I exercised too hard and became like a wilted plant (exhausted).

-Idioms in every language are extremely interesting and fun to learn, like the 12 Korean idioms I have shared above.
-As I stated at the beginning of this article, there are countless others that are commonly used.
+Idioms in every language are extremely interesting and fun to learn, like the 12 Korean idioms I have shared with you here.
+Of course, there are countless others that are commonly used.
 Have you encountered any other idioms that you thought were funny?

-Please share any additional Korean idioms that you have learned by leaving a comment below!
+Please share any other Korean idioms that you have learned by leaving a comment below!

 열심히 공부하세요! 화이팅!!